BarakBinyamin/RippleCarryFA/README.md

 <p>
 <img align="right" src=img/BehavioralSimulationWaveform5-9.png width="85%">
 <h4>Behavioral Simulation Waveform tests 5-9</h4>
-The sum values in the waveform to the right show as signed Decimal.
-The smallest negative number a 4-bit signed number can make is -8, this is why 0-15 comes out to 1, this problem could be avoided by including the last carry for signed purposes only
+The SUM values in the waveform to the right show as signed Decimal.
+The smallest negative number a 4-bit signed number can make is -8, this is why 0-15 comes out to 1, this problem could be avoided by including the last carry for signed purposes only.
 </p>

 ## References